AndreasFahey/Emerging-Technologies/README.md

 - Application:

 For the project we were to also create a web application to predict hand-written digits from the mnist dataset.
 This will allow the user to draw a digit using the mouse or touch pad.
 For the web application i used the flask python package.
 I created a python file to load the model created in jupyter along with an html file, javascript file and css file for design.
 I adapted the html from https://www.html5canvastutorials.com/labs/html5-canvas-paint-application/.
 I also called the Jquery script from this online source for my script https://code.jquery.com/jquery-3.4.1.js.
 For the web application you need to run the python file which i will show below and copy and paste address given into google chrome.
 Then the user can draw a digit in the black box area for prediction, click predict to return the prediction.
 You may also clear the canvas and start again.
 I also implemented an image and imageResized into my code so when the user predicts an image on the web app it will be store as a png.
 I made an image resized simply to match the size of the mnist dataset digits i did in my jupyter notebook.

+- Note: Forgot to mention i used OpenCV in my .py file.
+OpenCv Python is a library of Python bindings designed to solve computer vision problems.
+I also forgot to remove the script from html as i created a seperate javascript file for the script but it dosen't make a difference.
+I probably didn't mention this in submitted screencast.

 - How To Run: